RehanElahi/StrataScratch-and-Leetcode-SQL/README.md

-# StrataStretch and Leetcode SQL
+# StrataScratch and Leetcode SQL
 Solution of select SQL questions on both sites